iDVB/middy-reroute/README.md

  1. Create your Lambda function similar to the handler.js below.
  2. Associate this function with the `origin-request` event of your CloudFront CDN that sits in front of your site's s3 bucket.
+ 3. IF you want to take advantage of domain/host specific routing.
+    1. [Whitelist](https://github.com/iDVB/middy-reroute/blob/master/example/serverless.yml#L131-L132) the `Host` header on the above CDN.
- 3. Place your desired rules into a [_redirects](#_redirects-file) file and upload into the root of your S3 bucket.
+ 4. Place your desired rules into a [_redirects](#_redirects-file) file and upload into the root of your S3 bucket.
- 4. Profit!
+ 5. Profit!

 Example: